kiwix/overview/CONTRIBUTING.md

 1. Once you have integrated comments, or waited for feedback, a Lieutenant should merge your changes in!

-_These guidelines are based on [Tools for Government Data Archiving](https://github.com/edgi-govdata-archiving/overview/blob/master/CONTRIBUTING.md)'s._
+_These guidelines are based on [Tools for Government Data Updated ](https://github.com/edgi-govdata-archiving/overview/blob/master/CONTRIBUTING.md)'s._